JacopoGard2/Code-Thesis-Gardella-Jacopo/README.md

 # Code Thesis Gardella Jacopo
-Addressing Phase Discrepancies in Functional Data: A Bayesian Ap- proach for Accurate Alignment and Smoothing code
+Addressing Phase Discrepancies in Functional Data: A Bayesian Approach for Accurate Alignment and Smoothing code